 What Tenants and Landlords Need to Know

 Tenants and landlords need to know their rights and responsibilities under Virginia and Fairfax County laws.
 The Consumer Affairs Branch (CAB) and the Tenant-Landlord Commission (Commission) offer this information to help you understand what you need to know in order to have a successful rental relationship.
 This information answers many of the questions frequently asked about tenant-landlord situations.
 If the information you need is not here, call Consumer Affairs at 703-222-8435, or visit our tenant landlord Web page for more details.

 What is the Virginia Residential Landlord and Tenant Act (VRLTA)?
 Does it apply to me?

 The VRLTA is the state law that governs rental agreements between tenants and landlords.
 This law establishes the rights and obligations of tenants and landlords in Virginia.

 When a landlord is exempt from the VRLTA, the lease sets all the rules for the rental relationship.
-However, all landlords in Fairfax County must comply with zoning ordinances, building codes, health and safety codes, and fair housing codes.
+However, all landlords must comply with zoning ordinances, building codes, health and safety codes, and fair housing codes.